 To explore and understand the impacts of the availability of wireless internet facilities on the health, education, tourism, and business sectors of the village.

-To examine the current digital landscape in Nangi village, including internet access, technology usage, and internet habits
+To examine the current digital landscape in Nangi village, including internet access, technology usage, and internet related behavior.

 1.3 Methodology

-The methodology of our field immersion visit includes the site description, date and duration of the visit, participants, data collection methods, and ethical considerations.
+The methodology of our field immersion includes the site description, date and duration of the visit, participants, data collection methods, and ethical considerations.

 1.3.1 Research Design

-This study has investigated how wireless internet access impacts the lives of people in Nangi village, Nepal.
+This study has investigated how wireless internet access impacts the lives of people in Nangi village, Myagdi.
 It has examined how this technology influences economic growth and cultural heritage in the community.
 Using a mix of surveys and interviews with villagers, the research has aimed to understand how internet use affects their daily lives.
 Through this descriptive approach, the study has explored the role of Information and Communication Technology (ICT) in shaping life in Nangi village.
-Data analysis has involved both statistical methods to spot trends and thematic analysis to understand the specific effects of ICT on villagers' lives.
+Data analysis has used both statistical methods to spot trends and thematic analysis to understand the specific effects of ICT on villagers' lives.
 Additionally, the study has compared current and past data to see how internet access has changed life in the village over time.
 Ethical considerations have been a priority to ensure the respect of participants' rights and cultural values throughout the research process.

 1.3.2 Site Description